 Our next stop was the Taos Pueblo Red Willow Farmer’s Market where we met with Angelo McHorse, Red Willow Farm manager.
-He told us about this project for local kids he’d started after going to school in Colorado and then coming back with an Ag business degree.
+He told us about this project for local kids he started after going to school in Colorado and then coming back with an Ag business degree.
 The farm uses innovative sustainable technology which celebrate their traditional agricultural heritage with modern food production, Angelo told us.
 Within their three green houses they are able to produce vegetables year round.

 Our historical trail of badass women of the West was certainly best ended in Taos, the highlight of our trip.
-Robert, our guide, meticulously prepared an graciously welcomed us to Taos for our one-day visit.
+Robert, our guide, meticulously prepared and graciously welcomed us to Taos for our one-day visit.
 In no other city that I contacted did anyone reach out to us with such enthusiasm as Taos.
 I left ready to slip into a flowy turquoise skirt and whip out an easel to paint the high desert sky.
-Perhaps it is something in the water, or maybe the sacred mountain had already lured us in.
+Is it something in the water, or maybe the sacred mountain had already lured us in?
 In fact, all of the Whiskey Sisters were ready to move there, each one inspired in her own way, and each us of re-inspired by each other, as strong women.

 “Where I was born and where and how I have lived is unimportant.
 It is what I have done with where I have been that should be of interest.” ~ Georgia O’Keeffe